-Any time the pressure is different on each side of the eardrum a person may feel a fullness in their ears, as though the ears are plugged or clogged.
+Any time the pressure is different on each side of the eardrum, a person may feel a fullness in their ears.
+They may feel like their ears are plugged or clogged.
 Hearing is often muffled because the eardrum can't vibrate normally.
 The ears may be painful.
 There may also be a ringing sound in the ears (tinnitus) or a popping sound.
 The sense of balance may be affected as well.

 A patulous eustachian tube is one that stays open.
 The condition causes a person to hear normally inaudible sounds created by processes in his or her own body, such as breathing and the heartbeat.
 In addition, their own voice sounds louder than normal.
 These effects appear because vibrations in the body travel through the open eustachian tube and strike the eardrum directly.

-A mucous membrane lines the insides of the eustachian tubes, the middle ear, the sinuses, the nose, and the throat.
+A mucous membrane lines the inside of the eustachian tubes as well as the middle ear, the sinuses, the nose, and the throat.
 The membrane produces mucus, which is a thick, lubricating, and protective liquid.
 A respiratory infection such as a cold or the flu may cause mucous membranes in the area to become inflamed.
-Symptoms of this inflammation include swelling of the membranes and excessive mucus production.
+Symptoms of this inflammation may include swelling of the membranes and excessive mucus production.